asagrekin/GamesInOne/reports/Week7Report.md

 ## Contributions
 ### Leo & Kelby
 Last week's goal:
-- By May 3 we plan to have functioning interaction with the front end.
-Displaying, filtering, and sorting games based on user inputs.
+- By May 9 we plan to add unit testing to all elements.
+Fix any issues that arise with the back end when testing.

 Progress:
-- We now have a functioning integration and interactions with the front end.
-- Front End can now call add function which adds path to game's executable, game's image path, and game's name.
-- Front End can now call delete function which deletes game's stored information in data base.
-- Front End can now call play which launches the selected game that is stored in the database.
-- Began next week's task of setting up proper unit testing for each component.
-- Created a new Cmake file and testing file using Google Tests for C++.
+- We now have new unit testing for all backend elements.
+- This new testing has shed light on some errors with existing methods which we have fixed.
+- Biggest error came from our EnhancePath method where we made serious imporvements to the logic within it.

 Issue:
-- An issue we had was getting the cMakeLists file to properly call the header files we've created for this project.
+- An issue we had was getting the Google Tests to recgonzie some of the work being conducted by the database such as the add functionality.

 Goal for next week:
-- By May 9 we plan to add additional unit testing fixing any issues that arise with the back end.
-Plan to also improve code quality of previous implementations.
+- By May 16 we plan to make changes based on Alpha Release feedback.

 ### Asa
 Last week's goal: